-6 Outlook
+9 Outlook

 For a future generation of robots, we are considering two-wheeled robots.
-We aim for a cost-effective platform based on technology of a hoverboard, e.g., an Oxboard [18].
+We aim for a cost-effective platform based on technology of a hoverboard, e.g., an Oxboard [16].
 Key advantages include a much higher wheelbase than the typical MSL robots, creating compatibility with natural sports environments including artificial and natural turf, and the ability to create mixed settings with human players.
-Speed and out-door capability have been demonstrated by the so-called Mobile Virtual Player, a remote-controlled platform used to augment professional sports training [19].
 After finalizing our current platform revision, we plan to continue our work on the design of this two-wheeled robot platform.
-On a shorter term, our team participates with ASML Falcons in a follow-up to the 2020 MSL workshop to define a mixed-team protocol and create a demonstrator for a mixed-team match using robot players from both Falcons and Robot Sports.
-We consider the mixed-team option as an important element for accelerating innovation by allowing more teams to participate in RoboCup MSL, even with less than five robots, and to make steps towards matches where humans can play with (or against) robots.

-7 Conclusion
+10 Conclusion